2016 Grant Recipients

 Hollidaysburg Area YMCA: Family Y-Nite

-Offers their facilities to kids and their families on the second Saturday of each month from October through June and provides swimming, arts and crafts, games, music, food, and local entertainment.
+Offers their facilities to kids and their families one Saturday per month from October through June and provides swimming, arts and crafts, games, music, food, and local entertainment.

 Joshua House, Inc.: Cross-Town Basketball League